 Known for its vibrant nightlife, Bourbon Street and its balconies aren’t the only highlights of this oldest of New Orleans neighborhoods.

-Pre-dinner drinks – Try Bar Tonique or Meauxbar on Rampart Street for an off-the-beaten-path French Quarter find for craft cocktails and eclectic ambiance.
+Pre-dinner drinks – Try Bar Tonique on Rampart Street for an off-the-beaten-path French Quarter find for craft cocktails and eclectic ambiance.
 The Hotel Monteleone’s Carousel Bar is also a delight for a specialty cocktail on a ever-so-slowly moving merry-go-round bar.

 Late-night music – You can’t go wrong with a hurricane and sing-along music at the piano bar in Pat O'Brien's.
 Be sure to check out the schedules at Preservation Hall, House of Blues, and One Eyed Jack's.
 Prefer a DJ?
 Join the dance party at The Gold Mine, where the dance floor stays packed until the wee hours of the morning.